Tania Kovats recently chose Barbara as the finalist for the Sculpture category in the Marshwood Arts Prize. She described Barbara’s work as:

-She replied plainly; without hesitation or pretence; “But art is my life”.
+She replied plainly; without hesitation or pretension; “But art is my life”.

 Art has been central to her life since she was 4 years old~

-For 10 years she had a practice based in Bangalore, participating in a range of art residencies and shows across India, doing diverse things like making a 40 ft flower with marble chunks on a hot hillside in Rajasthan, carving a 7.5 ft turquoise rabbit out of polystyrene blocks on a suburban balcony, then co-organising a 4 woman India to Europe painting exhibition, struggling with multiple rolled up canvases at airports.
+For 10 years she had a practice based in Bangalore, participating in a range of art residencies and shows across India, navigating a a programme of diverse art activities; making a 40 ft flower with marble chunks on a hot hillside in Rajasthan, carving a 7.5 ft turquoise rabbit out of polystyrene blocks on a balcony, then a final project co-organising a 4 woman India to Europe painting exhibition, managing multiple rolled up canvases at airports around the world.
 After this intense period of activity she has now returned to the UK where she sculpts eccentric things on a boat by the Bristol Channel….